SophieBlueVR/ArmatureReset/README.md

 ### UnityPackage

-While using VCC or VPM is the preferred method, you can also download the unitypackage from the **releases** section in this repository (on the right over there --> ) and then install the unitypackage the usual way, from the menu bar in Unity, going to `Assets` then `Import Package` then `Custom Package...` and selecting the file.
+While using VCC or VPM is the preferred method for VRChat, you can also download the unitypackage from the **releases** section in this repository (on the right over there --> ) and then install the unitypackage the usual way, from the menu bar in Unity, going to `Assets` then `Import Package` then `Custom Package...` and selecting the file.

 ## License